nick-gibb/bird-detection/README.md

 ![Bird Detection from Video Files](data/output/num_birds_detected_vs_video_duration.png)
 ![Example Bird Detection](data/output/frames/frame_19_at_11887.jpg)

-This repository hosts a Python app for bird detection in video files using YOLOv5s model.
+This repository contains a Python app for bird detection in video files using the YOLOv5s model.
+It processes videos to detect birds and stores the extracted data in an SQLite database (output/birds.db).

 ## How to Run